soapbox-pub/rebased/README.md

     ```

     replacing `example.tld` with your (sub)domain

+  * You should also setup your site name and admin email address.
+Look at config.exs for more available options.

+    ```elixir
+    config :pleroma, :instance,
+      name: "My great instance",
+      email: "someone@example.com"
+    ```

   * The common and convenient way for adding HTTPS is by using Nginx as a reverse proxy.
 You can look at example Nginx configuration in `installation/pleroma.nginx`.
 If you need TLS/SSL certificates for HTTPS, you can look get some for free with letsencrypt: https://letsencrypt.org/
   On Debian you can use `certbot` package and command to manage letsencrypt certificates.